codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 file="/images/integrations/git/github-required-scopes.png"
 url="/images/integrations/git/github-required-scopes.png"
 max-width="40%"
-caption="Github permissions"
+caption="GitHub permissions"
-alt="Github permissions"
+alt="GitHub permissions"
 %}

-For Github on-premise you also need to provide the URL of the GitHub server in your organization.
+For GitHub on-premise you also need to provide the URL of the GitHub server in your organization.

-## Gitlab
+## GitLab

 For the **OAuth2 method** you only need to enable private repository access, enter a name for your connection and click *Save*.
 Then accept the permissions dialog.
-This is the easiest and recommended way to integrate Gitlab.
-Notice that if you used Gitlab when you [created your Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/), this integration is already setup for you.
+This is the easiest and recommended way to integrate GitLab.
+Notice that if you used GitLab when you [created your Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/), this integration is already setup for you.

 For the **Access Key** method you need: